-- age has a positive and significant effect on support for Europeanised social policy.
+As discussed in the first section, support for Europeanised social policy might also be influenced by the individual's socio-economic background as well as by cultural attitudes which may both form a basis for political mobilisation if they are organised by political entrepreneurs, e.g. political parties (Lipset, 2001).
+Table 3 displays the results of the regression analyses.
+First, we see that - among the two control variables - age has a positive and significant effect on the support of Europeanised social policy.
 We additionally inserted a squared age term to check for a non-linear effect.
-This variable indeed indicates a reverse U-shaped relationship between the respondent's age and the dependent variable (only in Model 5 did the coefficient become insignificant on the 5% level with t = 1.95).
-Taken both age effects into account, the data reveal that the youth and the elderly support the idea of a Europeanised social policy to a lesser extent than the middle-aged.6
+This variable indeed indicates a reverse u-shaped relationship between the respondent's age and the dependent variable (only in Model 5 the coefficient became insignificant on the 5 per cent level with t=1.95).
+Taken both age effects into account, data reveal that the youth and the elderly support the idea of a Europeanised social policy to a lesser extent than the middle-aged.6

 Contrary to our hypothesis H3a, Model 2 indicates that the unemployed who are more likely to receive social benefits hold more positive attitudes towards Europeanised social policy than the employed.
-Thus, this effect suggests that for the unemployed a Europeanised social policy seems to be an effective measure to improve their living conditions, independent of the degree of national social policy which is controlled by country membership in all regression models.
+Thus, this effect suggests that for the unemployed a Europeanised social policy seem to be an effective measure to improve their living conditions, independent from the degree of national social policy which is controlled by country membership in all regression models.
 However, in Model 5 this effect loses its significance.
 Model 2 further shows that members of the routine non-manual class are more sceptical than members of the service class.
-However, we do not find a clear cleavage structure between upper and lower classes.
-When controlling for education, the significant difference between routine non-manual and service class disappears (see Model 3).7
+However, we do not find a clear cleavage structure between upper and lower seems to be true in times of economic growth (Jæger, 2013).
+Furthermore, economically well developed countries and countries with high levels of social expenditure feature less support for redistribution than economically less developed countries and countries with low levels of social expenditure (Dallinger, 2010; Gerhards 2007: 104).